Here’s a bit of free credit repair advice: do it yourself.

 If your report is legitimately tainted because you screwed up in the past, then just focus on getting your finances in order through budgeting, getting out of debt, saving an emergency fund, and mastering your money.
 With a mastery of money, you’ll be more concerned about where you should invest your money so it works for you.
 You couldn’t care less about what some company thinks about your financial situation.
 You’ll know the truth.

-I hope this free advice on credit repair was worth more than you paid for it.
+I hope this free credit repair advice was worth more than you paid for it.